 Employee Engagement Form Example

 Forums are a great place for employees to collaborate.
-Whether it’s to share updates or discuss issues surrounding different projects, having the conversations stored within your intranet that can be accessed from anywhere is a great asset for an organization to utilize.
+Whether it’s to share insights and updates or to discuss issues surrounding different projects, having the conversations stored within your intranet and being able to access them from anywhere, even remotely, is a great asset for an organization to utilize.